Tumble Tots (UK) Ltd and its Franchisees are committed to protecting and respecting your privacy.

 We may change this policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you are agreeing to be bound by this policy.

-Any questions regarding this policy and our privacy practices should be sent by email to our Data Protection Representative, Carol Godwin at email@example.com or in writing to Tumble Tots (UK) Ltd, 49G Pipers Road, Park Farm, Redditch, B98 0HU.
+Any questions regarding this policy and our privacy practices should be sent by email to our Data Protection Representative, Katy Gulliver at firstname.lastname@example.org or in writing to Tumble Tots (UK) Ltd, 49G Pipers Road, Park Farm, Redditch, B98 0HU.
 Company Registration Number: 1708375.
 Alternatively, you can telephone 0121 585 7003.

 All personal data provided by you through our website will be held by Tumble Tots (UK) Ltd in accordance with the requirements of the General Data Protection Regulations 2018.
 Our data protection registration number is: Z7733785.

 Tumble Tots (UK) Ltd is the UK’s leading provider of active physical play for children aged 6 months to 7 years of age.
 Our mission is to encourage children to engage in regular weekly physical activities designed to help with developing both physical and social skills and ultimately building self-esteem and confidence.
 Tumble Tots (UK) Ltd is a private limited company (no.1708375), whose registered address is 15 Metro Centre, Dwight Road, Tolpits Lane, Watford, Hertfordshire, WD18 9SS.
 Tumble Tots (UK) Ltd is a trading subsidiary of AVID Ltd, a private limited company (no. 02391479), which produces CDs, DVDs and online downloadable music and film, whose registered address is 15 Metro Centre, Dwight Road, Tolpits Lane, Watford, Hertfordshire, WD18 9SS.
-Tumble Tots (UK) Ltd also has a national network of over 65 independent Franchises, operating physical play classes at over 350 different locations across the UK.
+Tumble Tots (UK) Ltd also has a national network of 46 independent Franchises, operating physical play classes at approximately 182 different locations across the UK (data correct as of 27/08/21).

 We obtain information about you when you use our websites to enquire about or purchase our products and services, for example: